What are the key features of a digital asset management system?

 Any assets stored in the DAM are only valuable, of course, if your team can actually use them.
 A digital asset management system makes it easy and simple to download your digital assets, in the exact file format and resolution you need.

-Any user with a downloading permission is able to change the format or size of your assets on-the-fly (for example, turning a JPG into a PNG).
-This feature is a life saver for companies that have a busy design team that’s often backlogged with requests to re-size or change the format of an existing image or video.
-Any assets stored in the DAM are only valuable if your team can actually use them.
-Click To Tweet
+Any user with downloading permission is able to change the format or size of your assets on-the-fly (for example, turning a JPG into a PNG).
+This feature is a lifesaver for companies that have a busy design team that’s often backlogged with requests to re-size or change the format of an existing image or video.

 When collaborating with coworkers, partners or agencies, sharing a couple of low-res photos is not a problem, but, when you’re working on a large PPT deck or discussing a video, sending files over email becomes a problem.
 A DAM system allows you to easily share your large files in a variety of ways: